Ames Research Center: Image processing

 NASA Ames was one of the first locations to conduct research on image processing of satellite-platform aerial photography.
 Some of the pioneering techniques of contrast enhancement using Fourier analysis were developed at Ames in conjunction with researchers at ESL Inc.

 Wind tunnels

 The NASA Ames Research Center wind tunnels are known not only for their immense size, but also for their diverse characteristics that enable various kinds of scientific and engineering research.

 ARC Unitary Plan Wind Tunnel

 The Unitary Plan Wind Tunnel (UPWT) was completed in 1956 at a cost of $27 million under the Unitary Plan Act of 1949.
-Since its completion, the UPWT facility has been the most heavily used NASA wind tunnel.
+Since its completion, the UPWT facility has been the most heavily used NASA wind tunnel within the NASA Wind Tunnel Fleet.
 Every major commercial transport and almost every military jet built in the United States over the last 40 years has been tested in this facility.
-Mercury, Gemini, and Apollo spacecraft, as well as Space Shuttle models, were also tested in this tunnel complex.
+Mercury, Gemini, and Apollo spacecraft, as well as Space Shuttle, were also tested in this tunnel complex.